 - Use a couple of tweezers with an appended amplifying glass to assist you with seeing unmistakably.

 This is the simplest way to de-embroidering a logo from a shirt, coat, and jacket.
-Plus, it prevents fabric damage helps you removing ripples out of an embroidered patch.
+Plus, it prevents fabric damage and helps you remove ripples from an embroidered patch.